auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/ip-domain-port-list.md

   </tbody>
 </table>

-## External Connectivity
+## External connectivity

-Auth0 strives to keep these IP addresses stable, though this is not a given.
+Auth0 tries to keep these IP addresses stable, though this is not a given.
 From time to time, Auth0 may add IP addresses or additional servers.
 During updates and metrics, you must allow your Private Cloud instances to connect to these addresses.

 <table class="table">
   <thead>